Why Your Diamond Shape Matters

 A well-made setting that both flatters and protects a vulnerable trillion diamond can be very hard to find.

-Vulnerability to Damage
+Diamond Shapes Vulnerable to Damage

 Generally, the more difficult a diamond is for a goldsmith to set, the more vulnerable it is to damage.
 That includes damage incurred both within the setting process as well as damage while the ring is being worn.